My educational interests are microbiology/parasitology, global infectious disease, and reintegrating the various disciplines of biology.

-Trypanosomes Cause Human Diseases
+Some Trypanosomes Cause Human Diseases

 Trypanosomes: Masters at Reinventing Themselves

 Changing metabolic pathways due to changing nutrient accessibility make it likely that changes in metabolic gene expression occur throughout trypanosome life cycles.
 Many genes of the trypanosome mitochondrial genome encode components of the Electron Transport Chain, and others are required to sustain this important organelle, so much of our work focuses on its gene expression.
 RNA stability and a unique type of RNA editing are two control points for regulating abundance of mitochondrial gene products.
+We are also interested in the role that compartmentalization of several normally cytosolic metabolic enzymes into an organelle called a glycosome plays in the success of these organisms as parasites.

 One focus of the lab is to understand how and why mitochondrial gene expression changes in T. cruzi as it progresses through its life cycle.
 We use cell culture, trypanosome cell biology techniques, quantitative RT-PCR, next-generation sequencing, and microscopy to test our hypotheses.

-One focus is to better understand the role that a mitochondrial mRNA cis-acting element, 3’ non-encoded tails, plays in all aspects of mitochondrial gene expression.
+Another focus is to better understand the role that a mitochondrial mRNA cis-acting element, 3’ non-encoded tails, plays in all aspects of mitochondrial gene expression.
 We work in T. brucei and use and both standard molecular techniques and next-generation sequencing approaches to answering these questions.

 Graduate Student (PhD)